mikeminer/lineavoyage/README.md

 Deploy.
 Stress-test.
 Benchmark.
 Prove your contribution to ecosystem growth.
 On-chain.
 On Linea.
 Public.
 Measurable. 💥

-# 🚀 Linea Voyage — Mission Control
+# 🚀 Linea Voyage — Mission Control by pappardelle.linea.eth

 **Linea Voyage – Mission Control** is a fun and cosmic-themed **deployment benchmark DApp** designed to test the throughput and stability of private EVM networks and Linea-like environments.